Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-\paragraph*{ Conclusions:} We have shown how to measure spatial qubit operators $\sigma_x, \sigma_y$ and $\sigma_z$ of a massive object by the free evolution, resulting interference and position measurement.
-We have then applied this methodology to the following fundamentally important applications: (a) testing the validity of quantum physics for the centre of mass of objects much more massive than macromolecules (nano-crystals to be precise) -- here we show how aspects such as quantum contextuality, never before tested for macroscopic objects, can be evidenced, (b) preparing two-qubit entanglement between spatial states of two such objects, again extending the boundaries of quantum technology to a more macroscopic scale, (c) probing the quantum coherent nature of the Casimir force -- while it is theoretically known that the Casimir interaction has a quantum origin, an experimental proof is still lacking.
-Indeed, in the {\em same} open-minded way that one asks whether quantum mechanics continues to remain for macroscopic masses \cite{leggett2002testing,arndt2005probing}, one can ask the question as to whether those interactions between such masses which are extensive in nature (grow as volume/area/mass) {\em continue} to remain quantum in the sense of being mediated by a quantum natured field so as to be able to entangle the masses.
-For example, one could argue that perhaps there is a regime in which, although individual masses are quantum, they do not entangle as the interactions between them are classical -- experiments to date with large masses have not been able to discount such a possibility.
-In comparison with standard approaches for probing the nonclassicality for smaller masses, we avoid a complete Mach-Zehnder type interferometer -- only requiring the preparation of an original spatial superposition, and a subsequent free evolution.
-This is advantageous because of the difficulty of realizing beam-splitters using nano-objects due to the tunneling probability getting smaller for larger masses, and also for avoiding interactions with mirrors and beam splitters which can cause decoherence.
-Essentially the two-slit experiment is itself a beam-splitter \cite{sadana2019double} (see appendix), which is being exploited here.
-Our methodology is particularly robust against imprecision in spatial detection.
-Obviously this can also open up several applications in the sense that it enables the plethora of qubit based quantum protocols to be adapted to untrapped masses with continuous degrees of freedom.
+We have shown how to measure a qubit encoded in a massive object by position detection.
+We have shown how this can be applied to: (a) stretch the validity of quantum physics to the center of mass of nano-objects -- demonstrating quantum contextuality, never before tested for macroscopic objects, (b) entangle spatial qubits encoded in two such objects, extending non-Gaussian quantum technology, (c) prove empirically the quantum coherent nature of the Casimir force.
+Indeed, in the {\em same} open-minded way that one asks whether quantum mechanics continues to hold for macroscopic masses \cite{leggett2002testing,arndt2005probing}, one can question whether those interactions between such masses which are extensive in nature (grow as volume/area/mass) {\em continue} to be mediated by a quantum natured field so as to be able to entangle the masses.
+In comparison with standard approaches for probing the nonclassicality for smaller masses, we avoid a Mach-Zehnder interferometer -- only requiring the preparation of an original spatial superposition.
+This is advantageous because of the difficulty of realizing beam-splitters for nano-objects (tunneling probability $\propto e^{-\frac{\sqrt{2mV}}{\hbar}\Delta x}$ getting extremely small), and also for avoiding interactions with mirrors and beam splitters which can cause decoherence.(we exploit a two-slit experiment as a beam-splitter \cite{sadana2019double}, see SM).
+Our methodology can be quantum mechanically simulated with cold atoms, where other methods to encode qubits in motional states have been demonstrated\cite{fluhmann2019encoding}, before they are actually applied to nano-objects.